Suishō no Dragon: Reception

+In Famicom Hisshoubon, one reviewer said the game was too difficult and that the quality of its graphics were unbalanced throughout the game.
+A second reviewer said that the game failed as adventure games require the story to be engaging and the games narrative had too many absurdities occur.

 The fake scene, detailed below, reportedly caused a spike in sales for the game.

-Legacy

 The most iconic scene in the game is the frame where one of the heroines, Cynthia, is depicted standing with her arms spread outwards.
 This drawing inspired a famous fake game scene created by Family Computer Magazine (Famimaga); a prominent video game magazine published by Tokuma Shoten.
 The magazine explained that it was possible to start a game of yakyuken (野球拳) with Cynthia using a cheat, though this is not actually possible in the game.
 An altered screenshot showing the heroine losing her clothes was included alongside the article.
 This was not done to fool readers, but to test whether the magazine's content was being copied by other game magazines.
 This fake scene developed popularity on its own, and many users were made aware of this scene even if they had never played the game before.

 This phenomenon is described in Kouta Hirano's gag manga, Susume!!
 Seigaku Dennou Kenkyūbu (進め!!聖学電脳研究部), which was serialized in the Famitsu game magazine.
 The game's fake sequence was also referenced in the credits of Hyperdimension Neptunia V. Suishō no Dragon was adapted into a manga titled Susume!!
 Seigaku Dennou Kenkyuubu (進め！！静学電脳研究部, Shiawase no katachi), published in the Gamest Comics collection from April 1999, and drawn by Kouta Hirano.